9 Tips to Guide your Child through their School’s Math Tracking

 8. Arguments for and against assigning a math track

-Evidently, suburban districts start assigning math track starts earlier.
+Evidently, suburban districts start assigning math tracks earlier.
 In urban district ones of the arguments against math tracks before high school is that poorer and otherwise disadvantaged youth are less likely to be placed in a higher math track.
 Wouldn’t it be great to help raise the math level for all of our kids?

 Other articles on tracking